Themis-Sword/themis-sword-blog.github.com/source/_posts/2014-04-08-stay-hungry.markdown

 ---

 {% img /images/stayhsf.png %}
-**"Stay Hungry, Stay Foolish."** Such resounding words delivered by Steve Jobs were in 2005 Stanford Commencement Address which, was actually not the topic today.
+**"Stay Hungry, Stay Foolish."** Such resounding words delivered by Steve Jobs in 2005 Stanford Commencement Address which, was actually not the topic today.
 The quote is just about some reflections of a movie [*Groundhog Day*](http://www.imdb.com/title/tt0107048/).<!--more-->

 **"What would you do if you were stuck in one place and every day was exactly the same, and nothing that you did mattered?"**